By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 The mechanism of action of organic acids is linked to their special characteristic of dissociation.
 The undissociated form of organic acids is more lipophilic in nature and can easily diffuse into the cell wall of bacteria and molds.

 Figure 1.
 Antimicrobial Effect of Formic Acid.

 Formic acid passes through the cell wall of

 the bacteria.
 Once inside, it begins to dissociate, releasing an anion (HCOO-) and a proton (H+) in the cytoplasm.
 The continuous accumulation of hydrogen molecules lowers the internal pH of the bacteria, disrupting enzymatic reactions (Figure 1).
-The bacterium activates a specific H+-ATP pump mechanism to bring the internal pH to a normal level.
+The bacterium activates a specific H+-ATP pump mechanism with the purpose of bringing the internal pH to a normal level.
 This continuous phenomenon, entails a high energy consumption by the bacteria, compromising its growth and, as a consequence, causing its death (Khan et al., 2022).
 At the same time, carboxylate anions can inhibit DNA and protein synthesis.

 Scientific evidence reported by Strauss and Hayler (2001), showed that formic acid has the lowest minimum inhibitory concentration in the control of pathogenic bacteria compared to other common organic acids such as acetic acid and propionic acid (Table 2).
 Interestingly, formic acid has a MIC value of 0.10 and 0.15 for the control of bacteria such as Salmonella thymiruim and Escherichia coli, respectively, being 200% and 166% more efficient than propionic acid in the control of the same bacteria, consecutively.